-Florida Polytechnic University (Florida Poly) is the newest of the state's 12 public universities and the only polytechnic institution in the State University System of Florida.
-The Florida Polytechnic campus in Lakeland opened for instruction in August of 2014.
-To date, campus construction has included the iconic Innovation, Science & Technology (IST) Building, the first two campus residence halls, and smaller buildings that currently serve as Admissions Office, Wellness Center and Campus Control Center.
-The Student Development Center was completed in 2018 and the Applied Research Center is currently under construction planned to be completed in Spring 2022.
-Future development will proceed in accordance with this plan, the Florida Polytechnic University Campus Master Plan 2021-2031, which updates the 2015-2025 Master Plan that provided a framework for first phases of construction on the campus.
+Florida Polytechnic University is the newest of the state's 12 public universities and the only polytechnic institution in the State University System of Florida.
+The new Florida Polytechnic campus in Lakeland opened for instruction in August of 2014.
+To date, campus construction has included the iconic Innovation, Science & Technology (IST) building, the first two campus residence halls, and smaller buildings that currently serve as Admissions Office, Wellness Center and Campus Control Center.
+Future development will proceed in accordance with this plan, the Florida Polytechnic University Campus Master Plan 2015-2025, which updates the 2010-2020 Master Plan that provided a framework for Phase 1 construction on the campus.

-Florida Poly was formally established as Florida's 12th public university on April 20, 2012.
+Florida Polytechnic University was formally established as Florida's 12th public university on July 10, 2012.
 Prior to its establishment as an independent university, the institution was part of the University of South Florida and occupied a joint-use campus with Polk State College in Lakeland.
-This is the second Campus Master Plan prepared for Florida Polytechnic as an independent university.
+This is the first campus master plan prepared for Florida Polytechnic as an independent university.

 Florida Statute (§ 1013.30 Fla.
-Stat.) requires Campus Master Plans to be updated every five years.
+Stat.) requires campus master plans to be updated every five years.
 The statute also requires that plans contain elements relating to future land use, transportation, housing, general infrastructure, conservation, recreation and open space, intergovernmental coordination, and capital improvements.
 Optional elements may also be addressed; the University's academic mission and program is included in this plan but is not subject to review under the state requirements.

 The Campus Master Plan includes goals, objectives and policies for each plan element.
 Each goal is preceded by a brief introduction and is followed by a series of objectives and policies.
-Overall, these goals, objectives and policies are intended to guide campus development for the 10-year planning horizon.
-Goals, objectives, policies and specific plan recommendations are based on supporting data as well as an evaluation of the goals, objectives and policies that were adopted in the 2015-2025 Master Plan (see Appendix 2: Data Collection and Analysis Report and Appendix 3: Evaluation and Appraisal Report for additional details).
-Illustrative master plan maps and graphics are included in Appendix 1 (Figures), and an updated traffic, water and wastewater demand is included in Appendix 4.
+Overall, these goals, objectives and policies are intended to guide campus development for the 10 year planning horizon.
+Goals, objectives, policies and specific plan recommendations are based on supporting data as well as an evaluation of the goals, objectives and policies that were adopted in the 2010-2020 Master Plan (see Appendix 2: Data Collection and Analysis Report and Appendix 3: Evaluation and Appraisal Report for additional details).
+Illustrative master plan maps and graphics are included in Appendix 1 (Figures).